microservices-api/kubernetes-microprofile-lab/lab-instructions/ibm-cloud-private/README.md

 1. Your image is now available in the ICP registry, which you can verify by going into `Catalog -> Images`.
 ![Images Repository](images/images_repo.png)

-## Deploy WebSphere Liberty and Cloudant helm chart
+## Step 5: Deploy WebSphere Liberty and Cloudant helm chart

 1. We are now ready to deploy the Liberty and Cloudant helm chart by using the built-in catatalog in ICP.
 Simply navigate to `Catalog -> Helm Charts`, click on the `microservice-vote` chart.
 ![Helm Chart](images/chart.png)